baklai/helpdesk-api/README.md

 | `FTP_PASSWORD`           | FTP password (optional)  |
 | `FTP_SECURE`             | FTP secure (optional)    |

-## Serve static

-- `client` - Directory with static site

-After starting the API you can open client app in your browser by base route path

 ## Swagger documentation

 After starting the API you can open Swagger documentation in your browser by `/api` route path